 In 2017, 2,526 teenagers were killed in automobile accidents nationwide.
 There is no doubt that educating your teen on the dangers of texting and driving, drinking while driving, and the importance of wearing a seatbelt can potentially save their life.

 Statistically, 9 percent of teenage motor vehicle accidents involved distracted drivers.
-Another 1,830 aged 15 to 20 were killed in alcohol related car crashes, and 22 percent of were not wearing a seat belt restraint during a crash.
+Another 1,830 aged 15 to 20 were killed in alcohol related car crashes, and 22 percent of were not wearing a seat belt restraint during a crash, resulting in a junked car.
 All of these account for 57 percent of fatalities in accidents nationwide.
 Don’t wait.
 Have an honest talk with your teen today, it could just save their life.